jmacdonald/triage_website/source/docs/initial_setup.html.md

     This role is meant for end-users that will need support.
 They can create requests, and can comment and attach/delete files to these requests.
 They can only read requests they've created themselves.

 <p class="alert alert-info">
-  Triage does not provide the ability to delete requests or comments (at least not through the user interface).
+  Triage does not provide the ability to delete requests or comments (at least, not through the user interface).
 This is by design; requests should be closed if they have been resolved or are no longer relevant, and deleting comments can lead to incomprehensible conversations.
 </p>

 * #### Password